ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 * Recall is the ratio of correctly predicted positive observations to the actual positive observations.
 Its formula is $TP / (TP+FN)$

 Our *Random Forest* and *Extra Tree Classifier* models share the highest precision ratios.
 It means that both models predicted around 88% of all the positive labels correctly.
-On the other hand, the *Random Forest* model also has the highest recall ratio, meaning that this model predicted 79% of actual positive observations correctly.
+On the other hand, the *Random Forest* model also has a high recall ratio, correctly predicting 79% of positive observations correctly.
 In conclusion, our *Random Forest* model gives us the best prediction for hotel booking cancellations.